Straight to the content

 • Diameter: Does the spot measure more than approximately 6 mm (pencil eraser size)?

-The “Ugly Duckling” Signal in Melanoma
+The “Ugly Duckling” signal in melanomas

 Warning signs to watch out for